Johnny Test season 3

 The third season of the animated television series Johnny Test premiered on September 22, 2007 with "Johnny vs. Bling-Bling 3" and "Stinkin' Johnny" and ended on March 1, 2008 with episodes "Johnny X: A New Beginning" and "Johnny X: The Final Ending".
 As of this season, Cookie Jar Entertainment and for the final time (due to shutting down in 2008) Collideascope Animation Studios, worked on the show.

 This season, along with the fourth season, was released on DVD in a bundle on September 13, 2011 in Region 1.
 This would be the final season that the show would air on the Kids' WB block.
+This was the final season for creator/executive producer Scott Fellows who left to create Big Time Rush for Nickelodeon.